TNTMaster370/TNTMaster370/README.md

 - 📫 How to reach me: Contact me via my email address, `trystynmcote@gmail.com`.
 Any spam or promotional emails will be deleted and the sender will be blocked accordingly.
 - 😄 Pronouns: he/him.
+- ⚡ Fun fact: I have my own [Code-Style sheet](https://github.com/TNTMaster370/TNTMaster370/blob/main/CODESTYLE.md) that acts as an extension to PEP 8.

 <!--
 **TNTMaster370/TNTMaster370** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.